-In very simple, surface-level terms, television is a device that has a screen and can receive television signals.
+In very simple, surface-level terms, a television is a device that has a screen and can receive television signals.
 But beyond that and in more technical terms, television is a system for converting visual images (with audio/sound) into electrical signals, transmitting them by radio or other means, and then displaying them electronically on a screen.

-The basic idea behind the television is that of a radio with pictures.
+The basic idea behind the television is that of radio with pictures.
 In the same way that a radio sends sound signals, a television sends both sound and a picture signal as well.
 Historically, the television was usually a three-way invention.

 First, the TV camera or image processor itself, which converts pictures and sounds into signals.
 To be more specific, it is a device that uses light-sensitive image sensors to transform an optical image into a sequence of electrical signals.
 It does this to generate the primary components of the picture signal.